JustCallMeChris/D3BullseyeChart/README.md

 # D3BullseyeChart

 Requirements:
-1. Bullseye Chart (BC) constis of a dynamic number of donut subplots.
+1. Bullseye Chart (BC) constis of a dynamic number of donut subplots. <-- DONE!
 2. BC is zoomable.
 3. Each donut subplot fragment has a parallel coordinat subplot (example image shows still line charts).